BicKD: Bilateral Contrastive Knowledge Distillation: Introduction

 To that end, in this paper, we introduce a new effective knowledge distillation method, termed \textit{Bilateral Contrastive Knowledge Distillation} (BicKD), to promote knowledge distillation through orthogonality-driven regularization while introducing an explicit cross-class comparison mechanism.

-Specifically, BicKD introduces bilateral contrast from two aspects: (1) Sample-wise contrast, which strives to enhance the \emph{orthogonality} between teacher's prediction on one sample and student's prediction on another sample with a different label, and in the meanwhile preserve the relations between those predictions on identical samples; (2) Class-wise contrast, which aims to amplify the \textit{orthogonality} between teacher and student's predictions on distinct classes and to minimize the divergence between their predictions on the same class (see Figure \ref{fig:rowCol}).
+Specifically, BicKD introduces bilateral contrast from two aspects: (1) Sample-wise contrast, which strives to enhance the \emph{orthogonality} between teacher's prediction on one sample and student's prediction on another sample with a different label, and in the meanwhile preserve alignment between those predictions on identical samples; (2) Class-wise contrast, which aims to amplify the \textit{orthogonality} between teacher and student's predictions on distinct classes and to minimize the divergence between their predictions on the same class (see Fig. \ref{fig:rowCol}).
 By emphasizing orthogonality, BicKD promotes the geometric distinction among different classes in the probability space.
 By introducing class-wise contrast, BicKD explicitly models the relationship among cross-class prediction patterns, leading to better separation among class predictions.
 This bilateral contrast constitutes the foundation of our proposed BicKD method.
 Extensive experiments show that BicKD outperforms existing state-of-the-art knowledge distillation methods across a variety of model architectures and datasets.

 In summary, the contributions of this paper are as below. \begin{itemize} \item We propose a simple yet effective logits-based BicKD framework by introducing a bilateral contrastive loss that contrasts teacher and student's predictions both sample-wise and class-wise.
 This approach amplifies the orthogonality among distinct classes and retains the consistency within identical classes, providing an explicit cross-class comparison mechanism and guiding the distillation process through geometric structural regularization, thus improving overall distillation performance. \item We conduct comprehensive experiments that show the proposed BicKD method outperforms state-of-the-art knowledge distillation baselines across a variety of models and benchmarks.
-In addition, ablation studies verify the effectiveness of individual components in BicKD and show its superiority under non-standard data scenarios. \end{itemize}
+In addition, ablation studies verify the effectiveness of individual components in BicKD and show its superiority under non-standard data scenarios \footnote{Code is available at https://github.com/zian0147/BicKD.}. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related-work} reviews related work on KD.
 Section~\ref{sec:Preliminaries} presents the preliminaries.
 Section~\ref{sec:proposedmethod} describes the proposed method.
 Section~\ref{sec:experiments} presents the experimental results and comparisons with existing methods, and Section~\ref{sec:ablationstudy} further provides ablation studies.
 Finally, Section~\ref{sec:conclusion} concludes the paper.